ridiculous/drg/README.md

 ### drg:update

-DRG can update your outdated gems!
-It does this by checking for outdated gems, and then updating them one at time to the latest version.
-It then run your tests (with `rake`) and if your tests pass, the new version will be written to your Gemfile!
+DRG loves updating gems!
+Run this command to check for outdated gems and try to update them to the latest available version.
+Each outdated gem will be updated, then DRG will run your tests (with `rake`) and if your tests pass, the new version will be written to your Gemfile!

 ```bash
 rake drg:update